-Top 8 Licensing Implications When Moving to the Cloud
+Top 8 Cloud Software Licensing Implications When Making the Move to the Cloud

 Moving your infrastructure to the Cloud has undeniable business advantages; reduction in IT cost and complexity, and the ability to adapt to business change seamlessly, to name but a few.
 However, the shift to the cloud has highlighted a need to pay attention to how we measure and manage our software license assets before, during and after the transition.